-This is when prompts can be really helpful.
-Continuing the theme above, why not try these 50 gratitude journal prompts?
+This is when writing prompts can be really helpful.

 11. Try different journaling techniques

-If you’ve only ever journaled daily entries, why not try writing an unsent letter?
-Or, if you’ve only ever tried gratitude lists, why not look into bullet journaling?
+If you’re only familiar with writing a regular journal entry, why not try composing an unsent letter?
+Or, if you’ve only ever tried gratitude lists, why not look into bullet journaling or journaling for manifestation?

-After the fantastic benefits of journaling, my favourite thing about it is the versatility!
+After the fantastic benefits of journaling, one of the other best things about it is its versatility!

-If you’re feeling apathetic about journaling, maybe you simply need to switch up how you’re doing it.
+If you’re feeling apathetic about journaling, making a change is a good way to rediscover your passion – maybe you simply need to switch up how you’re doing it.
 Either try being more creative, or perhaps you need a break from that and the opposite could be true for you.

 The beauty is that week to week or month to month, you can try new styles and aesthetics to keep your journal fresh and interesting, if you want to!